Help & FAQs

 What is involved in data curation?

 Research Data Support improves data findability by editing and enhancing metadata about submitted data and files (such as titles, authors, keywords and descriptions).
 Checks are also carried out on file integrity, for the presence of potentially sensitive or identifying information, and for consistency with associated manuscripts where applicable.
 Publication of data will be coordinated with the publication of the authors’ associated Springer Nature articles, where applicable.

 In practice, the following actions, checks and enhancements are undertaken by researchers and the service’s dedicated Research Data Editors:

 Advice on finding repositories and complying with policies

 Advice on writing data availability statements and data citation

-Easy upload to Springer Nature figshare repository up to 50GB
+Easy upload to Springer Nature figshare repository up to 500GB (for a limited time)

 Check for presence of sensitive information